mugofjoe/cpp-journal/vs_plrlsght_cpp_fndmntls/vs_plrlsght_cpp_fndmntls/05_FlowControl.md

 	- Passed the wrong number of parameters
 	- Passed the wrong type of parameter
 	- Mistake declaring (.h)
-		- When you get a lot of errors, just fix the first one.
+		- When you get a lot of errors, __just fix the first one__.
 	- Mistake implementing
 	- Declared but forgot to implement (in .cpp)
 		- Linker errors (LNK)
+			- missing implementations
 			- "unresolved external symbol"
+	- Forgot to include the right header file
+		- You get error messages in places that includes that header file.
+	- Forgot to include header in the implementtion file (.cpp)
+	- Forgot to add implementation file to project

+## Immediate If

+`result = somecondition?
+7 : 302;`